rsyncOSX/rsyncuidocs/content/en/blog/TechnicalDetails/SwiftConcurrency.md

 Concurrency and asynchronous execution are important parts in Swift.
 The latest version of Swift simplifies the writing of asynchronous code using Swift `async` and `await` keywords, as well as the `actor` protocol.
 RsyncUI does not require concurrency, but concurrency is automatically introduced by using `actors` , `async` and `await` keywords.
 It is an objective to execute most work synchronous on the main thread as long as it does not block the GUI.

-The Swift concurrency model is intricate, and it requires, at least for me, dedicated time and study to understand its fundamentals.

 #### Swift version 6 and the new concurrency model

 Swift version 6 introduced strict concurrency checking.
 By enabling *Swift 6 language mode*  and *strict concurrency checking*, Xcode assists in identifying and resolving possible data races at compile time.